 HKC Corporation Limited to Showcase World-First Display Technologies from HKC, ANTGAMER and KOORUI at COMPUTEX TAIPEI 2026

-NEW YORK, May 27, 2026 /PRNewswire/ -- HKC, ANTGAMER and KOORUI will jointly exhibit at COMPUTEX TAIPEI 2026, taking place from June 2 to 5, 2026, under the shared theme "Win Beyond the Frame."
+TAIPEI, May 28, 2026 /PRNewswire/ -- HKC, ANTGAMER and KOORUI will jointly exhibit at COMPUTEX TAIPEI 2026, taking place from June 2 to 5, 2026, under the shared theme "Win Beyond the Frame."
 The three brands will present a new generation of display technologies designed to push the boundaries of resolution, refresh rate, color performance and scenario-based visual experiences.

 HKC will highlight its latest advancements in professional display innovation, led by the Shield C83U60, an 83.4-inch 12K ultra-wide curved monitor designed to deliver an immersive panoramic viewing experience without the visual gaps of traditional multi-screen setups.
 Built for professional design, simulation, high-end entertainment and advanced productivity, the product reflects HKC's continued focus on large-format, high-resolution display solutions.